Active listening is understanding what someone is saying, without judgement or expectation.

 The conversation is a safe space for them and nothing they say is right or wrong.
 Try asking: "How are you feeling today?".

-Check you've understood, but don't interrupt or offer a solution.
+Check you've understood, but do not interrupt or offer a solution.

 Repeating something back to somebody is a good way to make someone know you are paying attention.
 You can check to see that you're hearing what they want you to hear.

-Don't be put off by a negative response and don't feel you have to fill a silence.
+Do not be put off by a negative response.
+Do not feel you have to fill a silence.

 It can feel intrusive to ask someone how they feel.
-You'll soon see if someone is uncomfortable and doesn't want to engage with you at that level.
+You'll soon see if someone is uncomfortable and does not want to engage with you at that level.
 Sometimes it is exactly what somebody needs - to be able to share what is going on in their mind.